juji-io/datalevin/doc/dtlv.md

   Datalevin (version: 0.5.29)

   Type (help) to see available functions.
-Clojure core functions are also available.
+Some Clojure core functions are also available.
   Type (exit) to exit.

 user>